FRYING BACON? THINK TWICE ABOUT WHERE YOU DUMP YOUR GREASE.

 Feeding the Fatberg

 December 20th 2019, The Gaurdian reported that two giant fatbergs had been removed from the central London, which had been threatening the holidays with potential flooding.
 These “fatbergs” when removed weighed 100 & 63 tonnes.
-The conglomerate had several tones of concrete, along with fats, oils and grease which cling to things that shouldn’t be flushed down the drain like wet wipes, diapers, and cotton buds to form a massive block in the arteries of London’s sewers.
+The conglomerate had several tones of concrete, along with fats, oils and grease from when residents dump grease down their drains which cling to things that shouldn’t be flushed down the drain like wet wipes, diapers, and cotton buds to form a massive block in the arteries of London’s sewers.
 Solid materials like the wet wipes combine with fats and oils and create plaque buildup in sewers and continues to grow until there is a total blockage.
 The block had to be broken up by power tools by hand because the masses were impenetrable otherwise.

 Thames Water, the waterwater company that spent the holiday season excavating the fatberg had several tips to Londoners for frying during the upcoming holidays, and most of the them involved not feeding the fatberg, explaining: